happyjin/ConvGRU-pytorch/README.md

 This is still a work in progress and is far from being perfect: if you find any bug please don't hesitate to open an issue.

 ### License
-Faster R-CNN is released under the MIT License (refer to the LICENSE file for details).
+ConvLSTM_pytorch is released under the MIT License (refer to the LICENSE file for details).

 ### Acknowledgment
 This repo borrows some codes from